adamluckydo/ontology/Practicality.md

 There were only two things that really pulled me out of it: Time, and Rob Burbea.

+## Is the Buddha actually Anti-Life?

+A lot of popular Buddhist teachings gently skip over the fact that the Buddha _despised_ phenomena.
+He frequently described the Five Aggregates as “inconstant, dukkha, a disease, a boil, an arrow, misery, an affliction, alien, a disintegration, empty, not-self” (e.g. 9:36 of the Numbered Discourses).
+The Buddha was not "against life" per se, but he was against suffering.
+Since life was composed of phenomena that are not free of suffering, that was that.

 ## Who is Rob Burbea?

 "What am I becoming as the days and nights fly past?"[1]

+## If everything is empty, how _isn't_ that Nihilism?

+While all phenomena (including suffering) may be empty, the Buddha cared very much about the beings who were experiencing it.
+So for him, "meaning" was never a concern.
+Liberating all beings from suffering is a meaningful cause while still attached to a non-empty conception of meaning, and after enlightenment, "meaning" lost all meaning.

 ## Is Buddhism the Truth?

 Is it possible for a human being to have _the_ Truth?

+How can anything be real when we don't have access to reality?

+"Real" is a category error just like "Truth" is.
+It's not something that even exists in our experience.

 ### Paradoxes